nielsboecker/HoloRepository-Core/HoloRepositoryUI/README.md

 Alternatively, you can start both client and server with one command: `docker-compose up`.
 Note that this will use port 3000 for the client and 3001 for the server, in contrast to a production deployment where the ports would usually be mapped to port 80 on the host.

+**Deprecated**: While this will still work, there is now a comprehensive docker-compose file at the project root directory.
+As the UI depends on other components to run properly, it is highly recommended to use that one instead.

 ## Integration

 ### Client-Server API specification